mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 before settling on a partner.
 The small feathers of the wings can be puffed up in order to increase perceived size and common practise is to extend the neck as much as possible to increase height.
-Displays begin in the second year of the ynchaeir’s life, with the species able to mate once or twice.
+Displays begin in the second year of the ynchaeir's life, with the species able to mate once or twice.
 Clutches of 7–10 eggs are constantly supervised by the male whilst the female hunts.